Chalk-Organization/ChalkProtocol/README.md

-# ChalkUDP
+# ChalkProtocol
-UDP Client For Chalk
+ChalkProtocol is a fast implementation of the Chalk protocol, written in Rust.